OpenIndiana/website/src/content/announcements/openindiana-hipster-2023-04-announcement.md

 ---
 title: "Release of 2023.04"
 description: "It is my great pleasure to announce the Release of OpenIndiana 2023.04.
-If you want to know what all has changed int the almost 2000 Commits since last release click here."
+If you want to know what all has changed in the almost 2000 Commits since last release click here."
 pubDate: "2023-04-21"
 ---